When talking about Vancouver skiing, us locals are a bunch of braggarts.

 We’ll tell you it’s the only city in the world where you can walk on the beach and hit the slopes on the same day.

 There are three ski hills located on the city’s North Shore.
-These hat-trick of hills are referred to as the ‘local mountains‘.
+This hat-trick of hills is referred to as the ‘local mountains‘.

 No car?
-There’s lots of local transit options available.
+There are lots of Vancouver transit options available.

 Vancouver Skiing – Local Mountains

 Area: 212 acres | Lifts: 5| Runs: 33 | Elevation: 1,231 ft | Snowfall: 342 in

 Grouse Mountain ski hill is great for casual skiers and families who want a fun couple of runs after a day of seeing our city’s top sights.